garrett-laroy-johnson/garrett-laroy-johnson.github.io/src/now.md

 Awarded internal support for MFA 5010: $600 from Dean's office for guest speakers (Brian Holmes, + 2 forthcoming), $500 from Center for Teaching and Learning for editable wiki structure to augment my teaching website (www.practices.digital).

-Speaking 11.9 at the Society for Literature Science and the Arts in Dallas about the live-action role play called I WANT AN AI FOR PRESIDENT.
+Speaking in November at the Society for Literature Science and the Arts in Dallas about the live-action role play called I WANT AN AI FOR PRESIDENT.

 ## BEFORE